Course Number and Title: EXS 230 Health Fitness Instruction

 - Discuss common prescription medications used for treatment of cardiovascular disease and the impact of these medications on exercise.

 - Identify the risk factors for coronary heart disease.

-- Conduct and evaluate a pre-exercise questionnaire, a 12-lead resting electrocardiogram (EKG), and a 12-lead exercise EKG with rate of perceived exertion (RPE) while measuring blood pressure (BP) and heart rate (HR) at the end of each stage; then design a safe and effective exercise prescription plan.
+- Administer and evaluate a pre-exercise questionnaire, a 12-lead resting electrocardiogram (EKG), and a 12-lead exercise EKG with rate of perceived exertion (RPE) while measuring blood pressure (BP) and heart rate (HR) at the end of each stage; then design a safe and effective exercise prescription plan.

 - Plan and prepare a safe and effective exercise prescription plan based upon the results of a complete fitness evaluation.

 - Demonstrate how to calibrate a motor driven treadmill, cycle ergometer, and sphygmomanometer.

 - Describe the importance and procedures used for pulmonary function testing.